Essential terms and explanations for AI governance

 Definition

-AI that is considered to have human-level intelligence and strong generalization capability to achieve goals and carry out a variety of tasks in different contexts and environments.
-AGI is still considered a theoretical field of research and contrasted with "narrow" AI, which is used for specific tasks or problems.
+AI that is considered to have human-level intelligence and strong generalization capability to achieve goals and carry out a broad range of tasks in different contexts and environments.
+AGI remains a theoretical field of research.
+It is contrasted with "narrow" AI, which is used for specific tasks or problems.

 Acronym